Meet Alex Caspero

 Also, side-bar– make sure to make extra mayo.
-The combination of sriracha + vegenaise is a powerful one.
+The combination of sriracha + mayo is a powerful one.
 Make sure you have lots of items handy for dipping.
 (Like french fries.
 French fries and sriracha mayo is pure bliss.)

-Another great thing about this sandwich?
+Another great thing about this vegan banh mi?
 It packs easily!
 I am always on the hunt for take-with-me-to-work sandwiches and this one totally fits the bill.
 As long as your bread is crusty, there is no need to worry about soggy-sandwich-syndrome.
 I’ve been making this for packed-lunches all summer long.
 If you do end up with leftovers, keep them in separate containers to assemble throughout the week.

 If you try this recipe, let me know!
 Leave a comment, rate it, and tag your Instagram photos with #delishknowledge .
 I absolutely love seeing your creations.
 Happy cooking!Print

 Vegan Banh Mi Sandwich stuffed with lemongrass tofu, spicy slaw, fresh herbs and sriracha mayo

 Quick Pickled Vegetables:

 4 French rolls

 1. To press the tofu, remove the tofu from the container.
 Drain and rinse.
 Wrap with paper towels and place a heavy object ontop.
 I use my cast-iron skillet with a few bean cans.
 Let sit for 10 minutes.
 Remove the paper towels and pat dry.
 Now slice!

 2. For a better filled sandwich, remove some of the bread filling before serving.
 This will make a nice crevice for the toppings to rest in!
 Also prevents the entire sandwich from falling out on your lap after the first bite.